LizzyTrevisan/REACT-HOOK-COUNTER/README.md

 REACT and CSS - Counter project

 ## Technologies Used
-C#: The primary programming language used for application logic.
+REACT: The primary programming language used for this application

-Windows Forms: For the graphical user interface, providing a responsive and interactive experience.
+VS code: IDE

 ## Installation